roman-milk/roman-milk.github.io/kat-finally-gets-it-from-daddy.md

+===

- ****** Kat Finally Gets It From Daddy ****** byNonStopFunGuy© Doing her business and wiping off, she stood to pull her thong and shorts back up.
+Doing her business and wiping off, she stood to pull her thong and shorts back up.
 But the damp thong really needed to be changed; and her shorts, even, were perspiry.
 Kat immediately decided she'd get dressed, wash her hands, then go to the room and retrieve some clean panties and jeans.

  As she stood and bent forward, however, a twinge of lust shot from her crotch.
 Well, wouldn't it be more fun if, just for a moment, she wasn't wearing the thong?
 It was pretty wet and, frankly, disgusting.
 And the shorts were probably pretty smelly, too.
 Daddy was in the other room, maybe touching his erection, if he still had one, thinking of whatever was making him hard.
 She wasn't going to get near his dick or anything, but just knowing she was in the same room as it, with it hard in his pants and her wet and unclothed, seemed like a pretty sexy thought.
 Hard cock and wet cunt, both would love to hook up, but it wasn't allowed to happen.